Deltarhine region

-The Deltarhine region is a river basin district of the Rhine basin, and consists of the Dinkel, the Berkel, and the Oude IJssel regional river basins.
+The Deltarhine region is a river basin district of the Rhine basin, consisting of the Dinkel, the Berkel, and the Oude IJssel regional river basins.
 It covers 11,000 square kilometres and straddles the German-Dutch border, with 65% in the Netherlands and 35% in Germany.

 It is covered by an international water management regime between the two countries, the Deltarhine regime.

 Designation

 The Water Framework Directive, or Directive 2000/60/EC is a European Union directive intended to enable the sustainable management of inland water resources.
 Under the directive, member states are instructed to determine individual river basins, along with their aquifers, transitional waters, and coastal waters, and assign them to one or more river basin districts.
 Small river basins, such as those in Cornwall, might be grouped together in a single district, while large basins might be split into multiple.

 The Rhine basin is one of the later; in order to properly manage its 185,000 square kilometres covering ten countries, it has been split into nine river basin districts, of which the Deltarhine is the furthest downstream.